Use the Content Pack for Microsoft Exchange

 The Exchange Service Analyzer included in the content pack provides instant, real-time visibility into the health of your entire email service and all its components, with granular composite health scores across the entire service path.
-Detect service anomalies faster with visibility into the health of each one of the 64 service components that affect your overall email performance including Outlook RPC, OWA, Active Sync, Transport, SMTP, and more.
+Detect service anomalies faster with visibility into the health of each one of the 64 service components that affect your overall email performance including Outlook RPC, OWA, Active Sync, Transport, and SMTP.

-To access the custom service analyzer view, perform the following steps:
+To access the custom Service Analyzer view, perform the following steps:

 - From the ITSI main menu, click Service Analyzer > Analyzers.

 - Select Exchange Service Analyzer from the list of analyzers.